Laws & Rules

 Owner.
 "Owner" means: For the purposes of registration of an ATV, a person holding title to an ATV.

-Private Way.
+Private Way As defined by Title 23, section 1903-10-A,.
 "Private Way" means a private road, driveway, or public easement.
 "Public easement" means an easement held by a municipality for purposes of public access to land or water not otherwise connected to a public way, and includes all rights enjoyed by the public with respect to private ways dedicated to the public.

 Protective headgear.
 "Protective headgear" means a helmet that conforms with minimum standards of construction and performance as prescribed by the American National Standards Institute specification Z90.1 or by the Federal Motor Vehicle Safety Standard No. 218.

-Public Way.
+Public Way, As defined by Title 23, section 1903-11.
 "Public Way" means any road capable of carrying motor vehicles, including, but not limited to, any state highway, municipal road, county road, unincorporated territory road, or other road dedicated to the public.

 §13002 – Collection by Commissioner.